Status and phase

 Tumor type:

 Participants in Part A (dose escalation) and Part B (dose optimization) must have histologically- or cytologically-confirmed metastatic or unresectable solid tumor malignancy.
-Participants must have relapsed, refractory, or progressive disease, and should have no appropriate standard therapy available at the time of enrollment in the judgement of the investigator.
-Participants in Part A must have one of the following tumor types:
+Must have relapsed, refractory, or progressive disease, and should have no appropriate standard therapy available.

 An Eastern Cooperative Oncology Group (ECOG) Performance Status score of 0 or 1